rasple/gr-prg-sim/README.md

 ## D14

 * 0.5 % is a really narrow definition of an imbalance and using the random number generator it is easy to run into the imbalance state.
 * There is no benefit to using distances for measuring pressure imbalance instead of velocities.
-Just adds more complexity.
+It just adds more complexity and slightly worse performance.
 * The system test in Ascet and Matlab is not automatically checking if the result is how it should be.